-Meera Subramanian is a US-based journalist, MIT Knight Science Journalism fellow (2016-17) and Fulbright-Nehru senior research fellow (2013-14) who writes about culture and the environment for newspapers and magazines around the world.
-She is currently serving as the president of the Society of Environmental Journalists and was the Currie C. and Thomas A. Barron Visiting Professor in the Environment and the Humanities at Princeton University.
+Meera Subramanian is a US-based journalist who writes about culture and the environment for newspapers and magazines around the world.
+She is currently serving as the president of the Society of Environmental Journalists and was the Currie C. and Thomas A. Barron Visiting Professor in the Environment and the Humanities at Princeton University (2019-2020), MIT Knight Science Journalism fellow (2016-17), and Fulbright-Nehru senior research fellow (2013-14).

 Her first book is A River Runs Again: India’s Natural World in Crisis, from the Barren Cliffs of Rajasthan to the Farmlands of Karnataka, published in August 2015 by PublicAffairs in the USA (and as Elemental India: The Natural World at a Time of Crisis and Opportunity by HarperCollins India).